berops/claudie/docs/claudie-workflow/claudie-workflow.md

 - On infra deletion, deletes the secret which holds kubeconfig of deleted cluster

 ## Frontend
 Frontend is a layer between user and the Claudie.
-It periodically check if any new manifests has been saved, and if yes, it pushes them to the database.
-The new manifests are added as a secret into the kubernetes cluster where, `k8s-sidecar` will save them into the Frontends file system.
+The new manifests are added as a secret into the kubernetes cluster where, `k8s-sidecar` will save them into the Frontends file system and notify the frontend service via HTTP request that new manifests are available.

 ### API
 ```